Colorado's major aerospace contractors are leading the nation's major aerospace projects on behalf of NASA or the U.S. Government.

-Lockheed Martin Space Systems built the Mars lander spacecraft for NASA’s InSight (Interior Exploration using Seismic Investigations, Geodesy and Heat Transport) mission.
+Lockheed Martin built the Mars lander spacecraft for NASA’s InSight (Interior Exploration using Seismic Investigations, Geodesy and Heat Transport) mission.
 InSight is a NASA Discovery-class mission to understand the processes that shaped rocky planets such as Mars and Earth.
-Scheduled for launch in May 2018, a Lockheed Martin team will operate the spacecraft on its seven-month journey to Mars, its landing in late November 2018, and during surface operations.
+Launched in 2018, the Lockheed Martin team operated the spacecraft on its seven-month journey to Mars, successfully landed the spacecraft on the surface, and continues to provide surface operations.

-Lockheed Martin Space Systems is building the Orion Multi-Purpose Crew Vehicle, NASA’s first spacecraft designed to transport humans to destinations beyond low Earth orbit, such as the moon, asteroids, and eventually Mars.
-Lockheed Martin’s new Orion Test Lab is the first testing facility of its kind for a NASA human-rated spacecraft built on a contractor’s campus.
-Following Orion’s highly successful first high orbital test in 2014, the spacecraft’s next flight will be the uncrewed Exploration Mission-1, projected to be launched in 2018 on NASA’s new Space Launch System rocket.
+Lockheed Martin is building the Orion exploration spaceship, NASA’s first spacecraft designed to transport humans to destinations beyond LEO, such as the Moon and Mars.
+Lockheed Martin’s new Orion Integrated Test Lab is the first testing facility of its kind for a NASA human-rated spacecraft built on a contractor’s campus.
+Following Orion’s highly successful, first test flight in 2014, the spacecraft’s next flight will be Exploration Mission-1, projected to launch in 2020 on NASA’s new Space Launch System rocket.

-Lockheed Martin Space Systems built the OSIRIS-REx (Origins, Spectral Interpretation, Resource Identification, Security, Regolith Explorer) spacecraft.
-OSIRIS-REx is a NASA asteroid sample return mission.
-Following launch in September 2016, the mission will study and return a sample of a carbonaceous asteroid to Earth for detailed analyses in 2023.
+Lockheed Martin built NASA’s OSIRIS-REx spacecraft, which is an asteroid sample return mission.
+Launched in 2016, the Origins Spectral Interpretation Resource Identification Security-Regolith Explorer will study and return a sample of carbonaceous asteroid to Earth for detailed analysis in 2023.